 Vedic mantras to pacify malefics of planet Jupiter and bestow blessings.
 Vedic mantras are long, detailed and more potent than Beeja mantras.
-In Kaliyuga, the minimum count for Navgraha Vedic mantras is considered to be four thousand times the MahaDasha period.
-Since, the Jupiter Mahadasha is of 16 years, so the minimum chants needs to be 64,000 (16*4000).
+In Kaliyuga, the minimum count for Navgraha Vedic mantras is considered to be four times.
+So, the minimum chants are 76,000.
 And the complete mantra siddhi chants are 125,000.

 Brahaspatya is the Guru of Devas, personification of piety and religion, the chief offerer of prayers and sacrifices, represented as the Purohita of the Gods with whom he intercedes for men.
 He is the Lord of planet Jupiter.
 He is of Sattva Guna and represents knowledge and teaching.
 He is often known simply as "Guru".